Marvel’s Spider-Man review — Spidey’s best game yet

 Spider-Man has had a place in gaming since the Atari days, with the web-slinger starring in dozens of titles ranging from classics to, well, pretty terrible.
-Marvel’s Spider-Man, a PlayStation 4 exclusive from Insomniac Games, gives us our latest take on virtual Spidey.
+Marvel’s Spider-Man, a PlayStation 4 exclusive from Insomniac Games (the longtime makers of Ratchet & Clank), gives us our latest take on virtual Spidey.

 On the surface, this new Spider-Man game is following a familiar formula.
 You swing around an open-world New York City while stopping crimes and fighting bad guys.
-It’s not all that different from 2004’s Spider-Man 2 game, which many fans of gaming and comics still regard as one of the best super hero games ever.
+It’s not all that different from 2004’s Spider-Man 2 game, which many fans of gaming and comics still regard as one of the best superhero outings ever made.
 I agree with them.
-Even after all these years, it has remained the best Spider-Man game.
+Even after all these years, it remains the best Spider-Man game.

 Check out our Reviews Vault for past game reviews.